 - 1. Be a graduate of an accredited high school or have attained the GED. - 2.
-Be at least 18 years of age. - Test into college level reading and writing using COMPASS. - 4.
-Submit the results of a fingerprint background check after admission into the program. - Submit documentation of having received a professional full body therapeutic massage after admission into the program.
+Be at least 18 years of age. - 3.
+Test into college level reading and writing using COMPASS/ASSET or ACT composite. - 4.
+Submit the results of a fingerprint background check after admission into the program.